nasa-gibs/worldview/doc/e2e_testing.md

 Playwright commands can be used to run the entire test suite, individual tests and launch different features.

 - `npx playwright test` : Runs all tests headless
-- `npx playwright test --headed` : Runs all tests headless
+- `npx playwright test --headed` : Runs all tests in an open browser
 - `npx playwright test --project=firefox` : Run all tests headless for specific browser
 - `npx playwright test --headed --project=firefox` : Run all tests headed for specific browser
 - `npx playwright test compare-test.spec.js` : Run individual test headless